itinero/itinero.github.io/_posts/2018-02-19-optimization.markdown

 featuredbig: blog/optimization-header.png
 ---

 The Itinero project originally started as a logistical optimization project for newspaper delivery.
-Nowadays we separate the optimization code, meaning, the code that calculates in what order a sequence of points have to be travelled along to get the best travel time from the [routing core](https://github.com/itinero/routing).
-In [the current version](https://github.com/itinero/optimization) we only do this for one vehicle at time, check out the [Travelling Salesman Problem (TSP)](https://en.wikipedia.org/wiki/Travelling_salesman_problem) for more information.
+We built a new and improved version on top of the current [routing core](https://github.com/itinero/routing).
+In [this first version](https://github.com/itinero/optimization) we support routes for one vehicle at time, check out the [Travelling Salesman Problem (TSP)](https://en.wikipedia.org/wiki/Travelling_salesman_problem) for more information.
 We use a combination of Genetic Algorithms, local search and Guided Neighbourhood Search to get good results very fast.

 ## Supported Problems